KhronosGroup/Vulkan-Guide/chapters/vertex_input_data_processing.md

 };
 ```

-There are 2 ways to go about this by either:

-- Adjusting the location **offset**
-- Adjusting the location **format**

-#### Adjusting offset

-For the first case of changing the offset, the only change to your pipeline creation becomes
+The only change needed is to adjust the offset at pipeline creation

 ```patch
         1,                          // location